Ugonjwa wa Neuroleptic Malignant

 • High or variable (labile) blood pressure

 Damaged muscles release the protein myoglobin, which is excreted in the urine and turns the urine brown.
 This condition (myoglobinuria) can cause acute kidney injury or even kidney failure.
-About 10 to 20% of people die, even with rapid treatment.
+About 5% of people die within 1 month and 15% within 1 year, even with rapid treatment.

 Utambuzi wa Ugonjwa wa Neuroleptic Malignant

-• Typical symptoms developing in a person who is taking a drug known to cause neuroleptic malignant syndrome
+• Typical symptoms developing in a person who is taking a medication known to cause neuroleptic malignant syndrome

 Matibabu ya Ugonjwa wa Neuroleptic Malignant